 How Can Working With An Expert Help SI Joint Pain?

 To fix SIJ pain and discomfort requires a strategy, not a protocol.
-A protocol is followed rigidly, while a strategy is flexible and can adapt to each patient depending on their own patterns of dysfunction.
+A strategy is flexible and can adapt to each patient depending on their own patterns of dysfunction.
 There are 45 muscles that attach to your pelvis.
-A dysfunction in your SIJ leads any number of these muscles to over-act, or under-act.
+A dysfunction in your SIJ leads any number of these muscles to over-act or under-act.
 This leads to new patterns between the brain and your muscles and joints.
-As someone progresses through treatment it’s the role of the practitioner to constantly evaluate which muscles have been chronically over-active and which have been under-active.
-You have to get the under-active ones to be more active before the over-active ones will calm down.
+It takes an expert to know how to get the under-active ones to be more active before the over-active ones will calm down.

-Once balance is achieved, the expert’s role is to guide you through a strength and movement protocol that will assist with “tightening up” your structure and the way you move.
+Once balance is achieved, the expert’s role is to guide you through a strength and movement strategy that will assist with stabilizing your body.
 Because everyone is different, there’s no way to have one protocol to resolve this issue.
-The underlying strategy is critical to understand, and that is what allows you to adapt the treatment process to the individuals presentation.
+The underlying strategy is critical to understand, and that is what allows us to adapt the treatment process to the individual’s presentation.
 Like I mentioned before, SI Joint pain and dysfunction can have detrimental effects on the legs, hips, back, and even the pelvic floor.
 Due to the fact that each region of the body depends on the next (regional interdependence), SI Joint dysfunction can even contribute to pain in your ankles, feet, shoulders, and neck.